-So you’re a parent and your son/daughter tells you he/she has to take the BMAT.
+So you’re a parent and your son/daughter tells you they have to take the BMAT.
 Naturally, you look around the internet trying to find information about it, but it’s hard to find a single website that explains the exam in a coherent manner.
 We know this because we’ve had plenty of phone calls from parents confused about the BMAT, and after explaining how it works many times, we thought it would be helpful to write up an article about it.
-Here goes:
+Let’s answer your questions.

 What is the BMAT?

 BMAT stands for BioMedical Admissions Test.
-It’s a 2-hour exam, taken by medical (and vet) school applicants every year at the start of November.
-In 2015, students will sit the BMAT on Wednesday 4th November.
+It’s a 2-hour exam, taken by Medical (and Vet) school applicants every year at the start of November.
 The exam is split into 3 sections – (1) Critical Thinking and Problem Solving, (2) Science and Maths, and (3) Essay.
 You can find detailed information about each section in our Free BMAT Guides here.

 When is the BMAT?

-As mentioned above, the students applying for 2016 entry will sit the BMAT in early November and usually the test date ranges from the 3rd to the 5th.
-This is after the applications are submitted on the 15th of October, which means that taking the BMAT is somewhat of a gamble, in that you only take the exam after you have applied.
-If you do very badly in the BMAT, you’re very likely to get rejected without interview from the universities you’ve applied to that require it.
+As mentioned above, students sit the BMAT in early November and usually the test date ranges from the 3rd to the 5th.
+This is after the applications are submitted on the 15th of October, which means that taking the BMAT is somewhat of a gamble in that you only take the exam after you have applied.
+If you do very badly in the BMAT, you’re very likely to get rejected without an Interview.

 Who has to take the BMAT?

 We’ve written an extensive article on the subject here – How universities use the BMAT.
-The short answer is that students applying to study Medicine at Oxford, Cambridge, Imperial, UCL, Leeds and Brighton & Sussex need to take the BMAT.
-Students applying to study veterinary medicine at Cambridge and the Royal Veterinary College also have to take the exam.
+The short answer is that students applying to study Medicine at Oxford, Cambridge, Imperial, UCL, Leeds, Lancaster and Brighton & Sussex need to take the BMAT.
+Students applying to study Veterinary Medicine at Cambridge and the Royal Veterinary College also have to take the exam.
 Finally, if you’re reading this from Singapore or The Netherlands, you need to take the BMAT if you’re applying to Lee Kong Chian School of Medicine (Singapore) or Leiden University (Netherlands).

 How much does the BMAT cost?

 We couldn’t possibly put it clearer than the official BMAT website does here – BMAT Dates and Costs.
-Just to summarise, it costs £44 from the UK (and EU) and £74 from the rest of the world.
+Just to summarise, it costs £61 for students from the UK (and EU) and £92 for students from the rest of the world.

 How do you prepare for the BMAT?